jsancs/langfuse-google-cloud-terraform/README.md

     bash ./docker/cloudbuild.sh <your-project-id> <your-region> langfuse-web-repo 3
     ```

+    Note: If you are working with Windows, probably executing the scripts will raise an error.
+In that case convert all .sh scripts to Unix format:
+    ```
+    dos2unix cloudbuild.sh
+    dos2unix down.sh
+    dos2unix up.sh
+    dos2unix drop.sh
+    ```

+    If pushing the image to the registry gives a permission error, you can upload manually the image:
+    ```
+    cd docker/web
+    docker build -t europe-west2-docker.pkg.dev/<gcp_project>/langfuse-web-repo/langfuse/langfuse:3 . --no-cache
+    docker push europe-west2-docker.pkg.dev/<gcp_project>/langfuse-web-repo/langfuse/langfuse:3
+    ```
+    (change the project_id with yours)

 7. Migrate Terraform state to GCS
     ```
+    cd ../../terraform/google/environments/dev
     terraform init -migrate-state
     ```
     - Then generate `backend.tf` and have Terraform state managed by a GCS bucket